EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 ![2021-10-05-Line_Space](https://raw.githubusercontent.com/EnkiduGilgamesh/PicBed/main/Image_LaTeX/2021-10-05-Line_Space.jpg)

-Defaultly, line space in paragraph is 1.2 times as long as the **font size**.
+Defaultly, base line space in paragraph is 1.2 times as long as the **font size**.

-To change the line space, the basical command can be used like underneath, the parameters defines the times to **default line space**.
+Another parameter is space factor.
+The final line space will be "baselineSpace * factor".
+To change the line space, the basical command can be used like underneath, the parameters is the factor we want.

 ```latex
 {